THE LIFE CYCLE OF STARS

 When a red giant runs out of suitable

-nuclear fusion fuel it becomes unstable and ejects the outer
+nuclear fusion fuel (e.g. hydrogen and helium) it becomes unstable and the outer

-layers of gas and dust to form a glowing planetary nebula
+layers of ionised gas expand to form a glowing planetary nebula

 (nothing to do with planets!).